mkordas/agile-software-development/presentation/12-code-reviews.md

 * there are many ways to solve problems
  * do not argue to solve everything your way
  * reject if doesn't meet quality standards
+* try to provide full feedback in one go in timely manner
+ * author can start fixing code without being distracted with new comments
+ * `on it` comment when starting
+ * `see my comments` when done

 ![](http://www.thailandqa.com/forum/attachment.php?attachmentid=19238&d=1378108562)

 ### Receiving feedback